Abdullah Mehdar

 Abdullah al-Mehdar (?-2010) was an Al-Qaeda in the Arabian Peninsula (AQAP) member who was the leader of a cell in Yemen.
 On 13 January 2010 it was reported that he had been killed by Yemeni security forces.
-He had been fighting alongside Shia rebels in Saada before he was killed in a gunfight in the town of Sa'dah.
+He was killed in a gunfight in the governorate of Shabwa.
 The fighting was so intense that it partially destroyed his home.
 A few days after his death, two Yemeni soldiers were killed in what was believed to have been a reprisal for Mehdar's death.